-Do you want to become a digital nomad?
-Traveling the world for months and years and earning your money as you go.
-The ultimate freedom.
-However, as great as it sounds, this lifestyle is not the right thing for everyone.
-There are certain skills you need to have to be able to survive on the road and actually enjoy your trip.
-While I’m convinced that you can learn many of these skills, I also strongly believe that you simply have to be born with some of the characteristics.
-Not everyone can enjoy such a life and be successful with it.
-Check out the following list of digital nomad skills and see if that’s the right lifestyle for you.
+Do you wonder if there are certain digital nomad skills that are necessary to travel the world for months and years and make money online as you go?
+Short answer: Yes, there are.
+And while I`m convinced that you can learn many of these skills, I also strongly believe that you simply have to be born with some of the characteristics.
+Not everyone can enjoy such a lifestyle and be successful with it.
+So check out the following list and see if you have what it takes to become a nomad.

 I know the remote life sounds like the perfect easy life.
 But if you want to travel AND work along the way, you definitely need a good portion of discipline.
 To me, this is one of the most important and necessary digital nomad skills.

 Trust me, it is not that easy to live right next to a beautiful beach in Thailand with 35 degrees outside and you have to get up early and work all day.
 But you need the money, right?

 Even though you don’t feel like it, you still have to work and you have a responsibility towards your boss or your clients.
 Without self-discipline, you might enjoy an amazingly relaxed life at the other end of the world.
 But, unless you have a massive amount of savings which you can live from, you will end up broke sooner than you think.

 That goes along with discipline.
 You need to be able to get things done, preferably as soon as possible.
 When you arrive in a new country you probably have to organize a few things like a place to live,

 Stop being busy and start being productive!
 The more work you get done in a certain time frame, the more time you have for things you enjoy.

 I have dedicated an entire blog post to techniques that help you be more productive.
 Check it out and learn how to improve your productivity during work.